radicallyopensecurity/templates/Offertes/FAQ.md

 Also referred to as the "teach to fish" principle, ROS organizes their pentesting services so that clients not only get a high-quality, informative report, but they also receive a deeper understanding about their security and how to remedy/spot issues in the future.
+ROS invites their customers to join the test as volunteers or pentesters.
 People with highly technical skills and knowledge are normal people who have learned to provide a valuable service.
 ROS strives to not only provide an excellent service but to also demystify the process, all while teaching their clients about computer security and safety.
 ```